emilygv/emilyvernon.com/index.md

 {% include hero_intro.html
-title= "Cut through the clutter" subtitle= "Effective brand positioning is the key to standing out in a crowded marketplace." description= "Our tailored brand positioning and marketing messaging strategies ensure that your brand resonates with your target audience, driving awareness and engagement." image= "/assets/images/homepage_hero.png" button_title= "Book a call" button_link= "https://calendly.com/emilygvernon/30min" button_link_new_window= true
+title= "Cut through the clutter" subtitle= "Effective brand positioning is the key to standing out in a crowded marketplace." description= "Our brand positioning, marketing messaging and creative strategies ensure that your brand resonates with your target audience, driving awareness and engagement." image= "/assets/images/homepage_hero.png" button_title= "Book a call" button_link= "https://calendly.com/emilygvernon/30min" button_link_new_window= true